 Yule Goats on the Christmas tree

 The days of goat skulls and truth-telling at Christmas have largely come to an end in Scandinavia today, and the festive season is now more of a family-friendly affair.
 That’s not to say that the Yule Goat is gone, but that he has evolved—once again—into a new, even more benign form.
 Indeed, the goat that most modern Scandinavians will know best is a popular Christmas ornament, made of straw and red ribbons, hung on the Christmas tree or near the front door.

 Though the Yule Goat mostly serves a decorative purpose these days, in some households, elements of the pagan traditions that gave birth to it still remain.
-Namely, many Scandinavian families choose to write their wishes and messages for the New Year on their julbock, and then they hang it by the door to greet guests to the house.
-On New Year’s Eve, they will throw the goat in the fireside, performing a modern-day sacrifice if you will, in the hopes that the New Year’s wishes will that way come true.
+Namely, many Scandinavian families choose to write their wishes and messages for the New Year on their julbock, and then they hang them by the door to greet guests at the house.
+On New Year’s Eve, they will throw the goat in the fireside, performing a modern-day sacrifice, if you will, in the hopes that the New Year’s wishes will that way come true.

 The Gävle Goat and his yearly struggle for survival